fennar01/resume/resume.md

 1. _I take accurate representation of my skills seriously and don't stretch the truth nor do I mis-represent my skills.
 What you see here is what you get._

-2. _Due to privacy protection and personal security I do not use social media, however I do host a selection of private GitHub links to my work for your exploration. ==If you would like access, please let me know which repos you would like to read and your associaed GitHub username/email and I'll add you ASAP==_
+2. _Due to privacy protection and personal security I do not use social media, however I do host a selection of private GitHub links to my work for your exploration. ==If you would like access, please let me know which repos you would like to read and your associated GitHub username/email and I'll add you ASAP==_

 3. _This is a publicly available resume/repo, as a result, some personally identifiable features have been left out.
 If you would like clarification or further details on anything, please get in touch._